Hi, I’m Lisa-Jo.

 And I sincerely believe motherhood should come with its own super hero cape.

+Because I believe we need each other.
+I know I do.
 Most days I can’t find my car keys, my cell phone or my mind.
 Most nights I think my heart will burst wide open from all the messy love stuffed inside it for those sweetly snoring kids.

 And many mornings I want to quit motherhood before I’ve even served the first bowl of Cheerios of the day.

 On this blog I do my best not to dress up motherhood.
 I try to tell it straight.
 Because trying to survive motherhood while under the impression that other mothers somehow have it all together is dreadfully discouraging.

 For me it’s been a great and passionate discovery but also the most all consuming, gut-wrenching, exhausting, roller coaster ride I never could have imagined.